Shirō Ishii: Death

-In his last years, Ishii could not speak clearly; he was uncomfortable and on pain medication and spoke in a harsh voice.
-He died on October 9, 1959 from laryngeal cancer at the age of 67 at a hospital in Shinjuku, Tokyo.
-Interestingly, one of Ishii's idols, Admiral Tōgō Heihachirō, also died from throat cancer.
+Ishii died on 9 October 1959, from laryngeal cancer at the age of 67 at a hospital in Shinjuku, Tokyo.
 Ishii's funeral was chaired by Masaji Kitano, his second-in-command at Unit 731.

-According to his daughter, Ishii converted to Catholicism shortly before his death.
+According to his daughter, Ishii became a Roman Catholic shortly before his death.

 Ishii's daughter, Harumi Ishii, recalled in an interview that shortly before his death, Ishii's medical condition worsened: